slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 ## Constant Bitrate (CBR)

-You can force the encoder to always use a certain bitrate by enabling the `nal-hrd` option:
+If it is a requirement for your use case, you can force the encoder to always use a certain bitrate by enabling the `nal-hrd` option:

     ffmpeg -i <input> -c:v libx264 -x264opts "nal-hrd=cbr:force-cfr=1" -b:v 1M -minrate 1M -maxrate 1M -bufsize 2M <output>

-This mode will "waste" bits if your source is easy to encode, but it ensures that the bitrate stays constant over your entire stream.
+<span class="warning">Note that this mode will waste bandwidth</span> if your source is easy to encode, but it ensures that the bitrate stays constant over your entire stream.
 You will find some more notes [here](https://brokenpipe.wordpress.com/2016/10/07/ffmpeg-h-264-constant-bitrate-cbr-encoding-for-iptv/).
+Use of this mode may make sense in some applications, but you generally want to allow streams to use a lower bitrate when possible.

-**Good for:** Keeping a constant bitrate (duh); video streaming **Bad for:** Archival; efficient use of bandwith
+**Good for:** Keeping a constant bitrate (duh); video streaming
+**Bad for:** Archival; efficient use of bandwith

 ## 2-Pass Average Bitrate (2-Pass ABR)